s

 (3) Harold Yount

 Tragedy struck the young family in February 1904 when Cornelia died of pneumonia at the age of 28.
-Also in the same month and year, Cornelia’s mother, Sarah, died.
+Cornelia’s mother, Sarah Lowrance, also died in February 1904.
 Cornelia is buried at First Methodist Church in Catawba, NC, next to her parents, Henry and Sarah Lowrance.
 Alonzo was 27 at the time.

 (Left) Cornelia Lowrance Loftin's headstone